nhhai196/Refugee-Resettlement/README.md

   - countStrongEnvies.m, numberOfMatchedFamilies.m, averagePreferenceRank.m, averagePreferenceRankAll.m, cdfPreference.m, cdfPreferenceAll.m, averageUnfilledQuota.m,
   averageMatchedPriority.m, averagefamsize.m, matchingToEW.m,... are for statistics.

-  - Other functions like findCyles.m, findMostPreferred.m, getPriority.m,... are self-contained with local comments.
+  - Other functions like findCyles.m, findMostPreferred.m, getPriority.m,... are sub-procedures for implemeting the 4 alogrithms.
+They are self-contained with local comments.